-Sexological Bodywork and Somatic Sex Education are two modalities I encourage many clients to look into.
+Somatic Sex Education and Sexological Bodywork are two modalities I encourage many clients to look into.
 They are both forms of sexual healing work that share many concepts with surrogate partner therapy, but they differ from it in that they 1) include only one-directional touch and 2) don’t require the involvement of a therapist.

 If what you’re really seeking is just sex, you’re probably looking for an escort.
 Unfortunately, prostitution is illegal in most parts of our country.
 (If you want to support the fight to change that, consider donating to the sex worker support group I’m part of – Bay Area Workers’ Support – or badass organizations like DecrimNY.)
 I can’t say much more about this topic here, but I would encourage you to check out Switter if you want to find conversations about it.

 What are your fees?
 Do you offer sliding scale spots?

 Check out My Practice for more information on my fees and sliding scale options.